-The training paired words like "I" with cues like positive traits and images of smiling actors.
-In the group of 53 participants who received both the single dose of ketamine and the self-association training, the "package deal" was shown to prolong depression relief for a full three months.
+In the training, a patient might be shown words like "sweet" or "attractive" or a photo of Price became interested in ketamine's a smiling actor.
+The platform would pair that positive image with an image of the patient or the word "I." In the group of 53 participants who received both the single dose of ketamine and the self-association training, the "package deal" was shown to prolong depression relief for three months.

-Extending the effects of a single ketamine treatment could dramatically increase access for patients.
-Most health insurance plans don't cover ketamine treatments, so patients incur high out-of-pocket expenses.
+Extending the effects of a single ketamine dose could dramatically increase the ability of patients to access the treatment.
 Patients get started with anywhere from four to eight infusions administered in the first few weeks and return for booster doses as necessary, often creating long waiting lists at clinics.
+(Although most health insurance plans don't cover ketamine treatments.)

 "I've been flooded with requests from ketamine providers, patients and their families," Price says.
-The work has also piqued the interest of colleagues who wonder if the same type of therapy could be adapted to treat phobias, eating disorders or similar conditions.
-Pitt's Innovation Institute has filed a provisional patent for the combined treatment protocol as Price continues to refine her research.
+Some of her colleagues wonder if the same type of therapy could be adapted to treat phobias, eating disorders or similar conditions.
+Pitt has filed a provisional patent for the combined treatment protocol.

-She is currently testing her protocol in hospitalized patients who have just attempted suicide.
-Price is also seeking next-step funding to study either making the combination treatment powerful enough that it lasts longer than three months-or determining what form of intervention at that juncture could help boost its effects.
-Although there is more to do, the work already offers a great deal of practical new hope for what's often a devastating condition.
+Price is now testing her protocol in hospitalized patients who have just attempted suicide.
+She is also seeking next-step funding to study either making the combination treatment powerful enough so that it lasts longer than three months or determining what form of intervention at that juncture could help boost its effects.
+Although there is more to do, Price's work already offers a great deal of practical hope for what's often a devastating condition.